 I’ll never forget that day.
-My brother, Kenny and I were left alone while mom and daddy went to the grocery store.
-Because my youngest brother, Leonard was too young to stay with us, he always got to go and Kenny and I always had to stay home.
+My brother, Kenny, and I were left alone while mom and daddy went to the grocery store.
+Because my youngest brother, Leonard, was too young to stay with us, he always got to go and Kenny and I always had to stay home.

-Me?
-I was made of cowhide and hurled like a football in her lap.
+Me, I was made of cowhide and hurled like a football in her lap.

 We lived quite a distance away, so I didn’t think she even heard us until she threw down her garden tools and stormed toward the apartment huffing and puffing and smoke pouring out of her ears.

 My mother was the warden at our house.
 A strict, religious warden that didn’t put up with nonsense and expected her brood to follow the rules or else.
-And that day “or else” meant that we march our little impudent selves over to the landlord and apologize!
+And that day “or else” meant that we march our little impudent behinds over to the landlord and apologize!

 I’d rather have shoveled a pile of manure in the freezing cold stark naked.

-Yes, she made me go, but I made her pay.
+Yes, she made me go, but I made her pay!

-Like swallowing a bag of feathers, I finally conjured up the words everyone was waiting to hear and never talked my brother into doing anything that stupid again.
+Like swallowing a ton of bricks, I finally choked up the words everyone was waiting to hear and never talked my brother into doing anything that stupid again.